Staff

 Marketing Manager

 As Marketing Manager at the JFCS Holocaust Center, Simone brings a wealth of experience and a diverse skill set to her role.
 Prior to joining JFCS, she founded a successful catering company, taught popular cooking classes, and published three cookbooks.
 Throughout her career, Simone has consistently woven the threads of education and advocacy for social justice.
 Her commitment to these principles is deeply rooted, and she continues to make a meaningful impact by incorporating them into her professional endeavors.
-As a 3G descendant, Simone’s personal connection to the Holocaust drives her passion for preserving the memory of lives lost and fostering empathy and action in others
+As the granddaughter of Holocaust survivors, Simone’s personal connection to the Holocaust drives her passion for preserving the memory of lives lost and fostering empathy and action in others.

 Gloria Moskowitz-Sweet, LCSW